 DGTVi is the association which represents the general interests of the Italian DTT industry.

-This document describes the baseline requirements that are needed for a HDTV DTT receiver to claim compatibility with joint HDFI/DGTVi specifications.
+This document describes the baseline requirements that are needed for a HDTV DTT receiver with broadband connectivity to claim compatibility with joint HDFI/DGTVi specifications.

 The objective of those baseline requirements is continuity of service.
 This means: